dataplat/dbatools/.github/PULL_REQUEST_TEMPLATE.md

 You can also just delete your dbatools directory and have GitHub Desktop reclone it.

  - [ ] Please confirm you have the smaller repo (85MB .git directory vs 275MB or 110MB .git directory)

- Note this will likely have to happen once more in the future as we move the SMO and c# library to their own repository.

 ## Type of Change
 <!-- What type of change does your code introduce -->